Get Avast One for Android to protect your Wi-Fi with a powerful firewall

 A firewall keeps you from getting caught in the middle or from being targeted yourself.
 While you can always try to assess a website’s safety, a firewall casts a much wider security net.

-Keep your information and data truly private with a good antivirus.
-Avast Free Antivirus provides additional firewall support with robust malware protection, anti-phishing safeguards, and smart analytics that defend against the latest threats while identifying potential new dangers.
+Keep your information and data truly private with strong security software.
+Avast One features a built-in firewall along with robust malware protection, anti-phishing safeguards, and smart analytics that defend against the latest threats while identifying potential new dangers.

 When it comes to cybersecurity, you want as many players on your team as you can get.
-Download Avast Free Antivirus today
+Download Avast One today.